Flux Quantization on M-Strings

 \subsection{Super Flux Quantization}

-Since the key to quantizing (higher) flux densities is -- as we have recalled -- their electro/magnetic Gau{\ss} laws, it is desirable to have a good grasp on how examples of these come about.
-A profound observation here is that, when seen on superspace, the Gau{\ss} laws imposed on super-flux densities are close to the full equations of motions.
+Since the key to quantizing (higher) flux densities is -- as we have recalled -- their electro/magnetic Gauss laws, it is desirable to have a good grasp on how examples of these come about.
+A profound observation here is that, when seen on superspace, the Gauss laws imposed on super-flux densities are close to the full equations of motions.

 For an 11D super-spacetime with supertorsion-free super-vielbein $(E,\Psi)$, consider the following super-flux lift of the ordinary flux densities $(G_4, G_7)$, where $(E,\Psi)$ is a super-coframe \cref{TheSuperembeddings} satisfying the torsion constraint \cref{11DSuGraTorsionConstraint}: